Bushell-lab/Ribo-seq/README.md

 After cutadapt has finished, fastQC is run on the output <.fastq> files. **Visual inspection of these fastQC files is essential to check that cutadapt has done what you think it has**

+### De-duplication and UMI removal
+If UMIs have been used in the library prep, reads that are PCR duplicates can be removed from the <.fastq> file, ensuring that all remaining reads originated from unique mRNAs.
+The ***Totals_2_deduplication.sh*** script uses cd-hit-dup to make a new <.fastq> file containing only unique reads.

+After cd-hit-dup has finished, fastQC is run on the output <.fastq> files. **Visual inspection of these fastQC files is essential to check that cd-hit-dup has done what you think it has.**

+The UMIs can now be removed.
+The ***Totals_3_UMI_removal.sh*** script uses cutadapt to remove a set number of bases from the 5' and 3' end of all reads.
+This needs to be set to match the structure of the UMIs used.
+For the CORALL Total RNA-Seq Library Prep Kit that we use for totals, these are 12nt at the 5' end of the read.

+After cutadpat has finished, fastQC is run on the output <.fastq> files. **Visual inspection of these fastQC files is essential to check that cutadapt has done what you think it has.**

+**If the library prep did not include UMIs then *Totals_2_deduplication.sh* and *Totals_3_UMI_removal.sh* should be skipped.
+If this is the case you need to edit the names of the input <.fastq> files in the** ***Totals_4a_align_reads_rsem.sh*** and ***Totals_4b_align_reads_genome.sh*** **scripts to the names of the output <.fastq> files from the** ***Totals_1_adaptor_removal.sh*** **script.**

+### Align reads to transcriptome using RSEM
+RSEM aligns reads to a transcriptome using eith bowtie(2) or STAR (we use it with bowtie2).
+It then uses it's own model to calculate predicted counts and tpms for every gene (.genes output) and every transcript within every gene (.isoforms output).
+This can be used as input into DESeq2 to do differential expression analysis.
+It can also be used to caluculate the most abundant transcript per gene.

+***Totals_4a_align_reads_rsem.sh*** first uses bbmap to remove rRNA reads (and to create a log of % rRNA reads).
+It then uses the non-rRNA reads as input into rsem.

+### Align reads to genome using STAR
+Aligning to the genome is also essential if you want to visualise the data with a genome browser such as IGV.
+We therefor also align the total RNA reads to a genome using STAR using the ***Totals_4b_align_reads_genome.sh*** script

+### Calculating the most abundant transcript per gene
+Using the RSEM as input, the ***calculate_most_abundant_transcript.R*** will create a csv file containing the most abundant transcripts (with a column for gene ID and sym) and also a flat text file with just the transcript IDs.
+This flat text file needs to then be used as input to filter the protein coding fasta so that it only contains the most abundant transcripts.
+The ***Totals_5_write_most_abundant_transcript_fasta.sh*** will do this using the ***filter_FASTA.py*** script

 ## Processing RPFs
 **Ensure you activate the RiboSeq conda environment before running the RPF shell scripts, with the following command**
 ```console